circleci/circleci-docs/jekyll/_cci2/index.md

 permalink: /2.0/
 ---

 Welcome to CircleCI 2.0 Beta!
-The Beta release of CircleCI 2.0 includes many improvements for performance, default Docker setup, and customization.
+The Beta release of CircleCI 2.0 includes many improvements for faster performance and greater control.

 ## Programming Language Support